D2-mods/Better-IWD-Pregen/d2-script/readme-nymph.txt

 ==================================================
-Better AI for Call Woodland Beings
+Option 1 - Revised script
 ==================================================
-Option 1 - Revised script:
 - Smarter spellcasting (better targeting and not as wasteful)
 - Won't cast statuses on undead or enemies with high magic resist
 - Will teleport to catch up with the party (i.e. while traveling with Boots of Speed)